How You Can Get A Job As A Pastry Chef

 “I think it’s important to have a good grasp of the basics — various mixing methods and refined knife skills, [but] I believe a lot of refined pastry skills are learned in the workplace.”*

 Even if you begin pastry school at Escoffier with no experience, you can have at least one job to put on your resume by the time you graduate.
-That’s because all Escoffier students must complete a hands-on industry externship before they receive their degree or diploma.
+That’s because all Escoffier students must complete one or two hands-on industry externship before they receive their degree or diploma.

 By working in bakeries and kitchens, students can practice their skills and see the kitchen brigade system working in real-time.
 For some students, the externship position can become a longer-term employment opportunity.
-For others, it’s an educational stepping stone that moves them one step closer to their end goal.
+For others, it’s an educational stepping stone that can move them one step closer to their end goal.

 Remember—baking and pastry students do not graduate as pastry chefs.
 Cooks must earn that title through a combination of education and experience.
 But studying these foundational skills in pastry school may help graduates to progress through their careers as they reach for that ultimate position of pastry chef.